pavankumar207/react_django_demo_app/README.md

 # react_django_demo_app
-This demo app for React and Django Deployment
+New demo app for React and Django Deployment